How to Facilitate Testing Accommodations (Instructors)

 If you have pop quizzes, please contact the Testing Coordinator, Donna Hardaway, to coordinate quizzes.
 Send the dates and times for pop quizzes in writing (email, fax, etc.) no later than two business days prior to the quiz date.

 If circumstances require a cancellation or other change in a test schedule, this information must be submitted to Disability Services in writing or contact the Testing Coordinator, Donna Hardaway, to coordinate rescheduling the students makeup exam.

 - Schedule student tests, quizzes, and exams according to the submitted R.I.T.A forms on a first come, first served basis and as resources permit.

 Facilitate pick up and delivery of tests and exams based upon written instructions from instructors on R.I.T.A forms.

-- Disability Services is responsible for providing reasonable accommodations in a timely manner.
+- Providing reasonable accommodations in a timely manner.
 Noncompliance on the part of the student with the procedures stated above may result in delays in or denial of the provision of accommodations.